Jithin-Varghese/ADPE2E/Lab/Lab1/Lab1.md

 operationalsql-*suffix* |SQL server

 ## Connect to ADPDesktop
-You can ignore this task, if you are using the environment provided by **Cloudlabs**.In this section you are going to establish a Remote Desktop Connection to ADPDesktop virtual machine.
+You can ignore this task, if you are using the environment provided by **Cloudlabs**.
+In this section you are going to establish a Remote Desktop Connection to ADPDesktop virtual machine.

 **IMPORTANT**|
 -------------|